kjhealy/workflow-paper/plain-person-text.md

 ## for all markdown files in the directory
 MEXT = md

-## Variable for all markdown files in the working directory
+## Variable expands to a list of all markdown files
+## in the working directory
 SRC = $(wildcard *.$(MEXT))

 ## Location of Pandoc support files.